Welcome to the Barony of Lyondemere, the Kingdom of Caid, and to the Society for Creative Anachronism!

 Almost every local SCA group holds practices, classes, and guild (craft) meetings to learn and hone new skills.
 The things we learn and research are put into practice when we hold our regular activities (also called Events), re-creating what we can about the era.

 Weekly practices are held in various areas.
-Check the Meetings page for a current list of practices for the Barony of Lyondemere.
+Check the Meetings and Practices page for a current list of practices for the Barony of Lyondemere.
 For more information, please contact the respective Marshall or the Chatelaine.

 Event is a term for a gathering at which everyone dresses in garb based on styles worn in the Middle Ages and Renaissance.
 Most events have a variety of cultures and countries represented!
 Events have many different formats: martial arts tournament (Tourney), display of artistic or science skills (Arts & Sciences), feast, royal court or a combination of some of these.
 Usually, an event is a day-long Tourney.
 Events that run from one weekend to two weeks where we camp are called a War.